Alternatives

 A Range of Alternatives was developed using data from previous studies, traffic modeling and evaluation, environmental impacts, agency input, and community and stakeholder input.
 The Range of Alternatives were funneled through Screening Level 1, which evaluated each alternative based on the purpose and need and minimum design criteria.

-Alternatives that passed Screening Level 1 are considered Preliminary Alternatives, shown as Alternatives 1 - 4.
-The Preliminary Alternatives will now be funneled through Screening Level 2, which will evaluate each alternative based on the following criteria:
+Preliminary Alternatives were funneled through Screening Level 2, which evaluated each alternative based on the following criteria:

 • Traffic Operations